 Barrow Report: 57

 Notes: "Cist lies approximately in the centre of a subcircular cairn measuring 7 by 6.5m the longer axis and cist aligned nne to ssw.
 It is stony but almost turf-covered with 2 large kerbstones, including burnards `menhir' remaining in situ in the nw.
 The cist is flush with the cairn top, which is flattish and stands only 0.2m high on the nw but up to 0.7m high on the se, downhill side.
 This may be the cairn's original form; built into the slope as a flat platform with the cist visible (nmr citing pattison)".
 See also HER.
 Lethbridge photo top p.111.
 Butler Stennen Hill 1 - Vol. 2.
 Map 29.11 (diagram Vol. 5. p.199).
 NB.
-Worth & Grinsell name this Stennen Hill No. 1
+Worth & Grinsell name this Stennen Hill No. 1.
+Breton p.34.

 Nearby sites: SX62577791